 The US Centers for Disease Control and Prevention (CDC) recommends everyday preventive measures to help prevent the spread of respiratory infections, including:

-- Avoid large social gatherings and close contact with people who are sick
+- Stay at home as much as possible and avoid close contact with people, especially those who are sick

 - Avoid unnecessary person-to-person contact, such as handshakes